Lab 5: Keyboard Surfin'

 Once you understand the given code in ps2.c you are to implement the function ps2_read to read the bits that make up a scancode.
 The basic operation is to wait for the falling edge on the clock line and then read a bit from the data line.
 You will need to do this 11 times for a scancode, but rather than duplicate that code 11 times, we suggest you define a private helper function read_bit.
 The helper waits until observes the transition from high to low on the clock line and then reads a bit from the data line.
 Unifying repeated code into a shared helper aids readability and maintainability; this is a good habit to adopt.

 Error-checking in ps2_read In the starter version you write during lab, the only error-checking is to detect and discard an invalid start bit.
 For the assignment, your driver will implement additional error-checking for parity, stop bit, and timeout.
-For lab, it's okay to just read the bits and assume they are correct.
+During lab, read the parity and stop bits and assume they are correct.

 The function keyboard_read_scancode in keyboard.c simply calls ps2_read to get the next scancode.
 This means that once you have a working ps2_read, your keyboard_read_scancode should automatically spring to life.
 Build and run the application and see that it receives each scancode sent by the keyboard.